Texts

 If you have signed up for texting with ActionKit, your instance will have a Tab titled Texts to the right of the Mailings Tab.
 You'll be able to send text messages to users who've signed up to receive messages from you.

-The texting tool supports SMS, the Short Message Service used by mobile phones.
-Future extensions will add support for MMS, the Multimedia Messaging Service.
+The texting tool supports the Short Message Service (SMS) and the Multimedia Messaging Service (MMS).
 At this time, texting is only available in the US.

 Requirements